LoStisWorld/astro-textcircle/README.md

 > Notice that every letter and spacing in your text will be outputed as **set:html={}**

+### **While this component isn't inherently responsive, you can easily create multiple circles that adjust to fit the viewport - just keep this in mind.**

 ## Contribute
 You are welcome.